A lot is being made today of rainbows.

 Think about it.

 Given its true biblical origins, no symbol could be more antithetical to the LGBT agenda than that of a rainbow.
-The only explanation I can come up with for such profound ignorance is pride, which irony of ironies, is something those who subscribe to the LGBT agenda take such, well, pride, in promoting (e.g. “Gay Pride” this and “Lesbian Pride” that).
+The only explanation I can come up with for such profound ignorance is pride which, irony of ironies, is something those who subscribe to and support the LGBT agenda take such, well, pride in, in propagating (e.g. “Gay Pride” this and “Lesbian Pride” that).

 But theirs is not the kind of pride in which one should boast, for although God’s love indeed does extend to every person, contrary to what many believe, it is not an open-ended love that is without boundaries or devoid of consequences when we willingly choose to disobey Him.